 The SS38 goes from Bormio on the west to Ponte di Stelvio on the east via the pass.
 Each side offers a similar experience being 22km from Bormio at 7.1% and 24km from Ponte di Stelvio at 7.4%.
 But the Bormio side offers more variety, a flat section 5km from the top and 12% for most of the last two kilometres.
 The Ponte side is regular and the carefully placed Trafoi bends are a work of engineering.
 Is there a better side to climb?
 Both offer something but the Trafoi bends on the Eastern side are the “must do” experience plus you avoid the narrow tunnels on the Bormio side but ideally you don’t want to choose, you want to try both approaches.

-This is a long climb, I cannot find the record but either side requires 75-90 minutes in the Giro so you’ll probably need 90 minutes, perhaps two even three hours.
+This is a long climb, I cannot find the record but either side requires 75-90 minutes in the Giro so you’ll probably need 90 minutes, perhaps two or even three hours.

 The Bormio side is different.
 Engineered too, but instead of climbing up the mountain, at times it goes through it with a series of tunnels.
 In the past these were scary even to climb because they were dark, wet and narrow and traffic, including descending cyclists, didn’t always spot the rider climbing.
 Plus there’s the acoustic effect where even a small Fiat sounds like the truck from Spielberg’s Duel.
 The good news is that these have been upgraded with lighting which makes all the difference.
 But the other sections are calm and scenic and worth the effort.
 Both sides now have wooden signs that count down the hairpins remaining to the top.

-The Stelvio is not just a climb but a descent of course and one of the best in Europe.
+The Stelvio is not just a climb but a descent and one of the best in Europe.
 However, be prepared for the cold.
 The height and isolation of this road means it is perpetually cold and warm temperatures are rare.
 Indeed even before climbing be sure to check the weather report in case the clouds come in because having to ride down in the rain without sufficient kit will be miserably unforgettable.

 The pass marks the point between three borders.
 It is the point between the regions of Lombardia and the Trentino-Alto Adige/Südtirol.
 But the pass also sits next to the Swiss border and can be reached by the Umbrail pass which joins the Stelvio just a few hundred metres below the pass.